Feldafing: History

 The more recent history of Feldafing begins with the construction of the railway line in 1864.
 The former fishing and farming village was transformed.
 Around the turn of the 20th century, a Villa quarter arose in Feldafing.
 In 1890 there were approximately 70 houses in Feldafing, and in 1933 there were more than 170.
 Between 1890 and 1933 the population more than doubled, totaling 1,185 people in 1933.
 Another population boom took place after World War II through an influx of refugees and displaced persons.

 After World War I, a golf course was built in Feldafing, one of the first in Germany.
 Afterwards, other recreation centers such as a beach and tennis club were built.
 The park and the Rose Island are currently being restored by the Bavarian Administration for State Villas, Gardens and Lakes to their original condition.

 During the Nazi era, Feldafing was the site of an elite school of the Nazi Party, the "Reichsschule Feldafing" (one its students was Martin Adolf Bormann, the son of Martin Bormann, Adolf Hitler's private secretary and head of the Nazi Party Chancellery), and of a subcamp of the Dachau concentration camp.
 After the end of World War II, Feldafing became part of the American zone of occupation.
 The military administration converted the former Reichsschule and the subcamp into the Feldafing displaced persons camp, part of a network of displaced persons camps for Jewish Holocaust survivors in the US Zone in Bavaria.

 Infrastructure

 Feldafing station is served in either twenty- or forty-minute intervals by S-Bahn line 6 of the Munich S-Bahn towards the neighboring Tutzing station or towards Munich.
 The autobahn A952 begins in Starnberg, offering a connection to Munich or Garmisch-Partenkirchen.
 While traveling on the highway B2 Feldafing can be reached either over Pöcking, Traubing or Wieling.
 In addition, the St2063-road connects Tutzing, Feldafing and Possenhofen and due to its location along the shore of Lake Starnberg is known by locals as the "Lake street".

-World heritage site
+World Heritage Site

 It is home to one or more prehistoric pile-dwelling (or stilt house) settlements that are part of the Prehistoric Pile dwellings around the Alps UNESCO World Heritage Site.